 The types of damages you can recover will rest on the specifics of your case.
 For instance, wrongful death claimants usually recover different damages than non-fatal accident claimants.

-By allowing Blass Law to represent you, we take your legal burdens off your shoulders and put them onto ours.
+By allowing a personal injury attorney in Cypress represent you, will take your legal burdens off your shoulders and put them onto ours.
 When you allow us to represent you, we can hold the negligent party accountable for the full scope of your collision-related damages.

 Cypress Motorcycle Accident Attorney 713-225-1900